MicrosoftLearning/mslearn-databricks/Instructions/LA-02-Explore-data.md

    df.printSchema()
     ```

-## Filter a dataframe

-1. Add a new code cell and use it to run the following code, which will:
-    - Filter the columns of the sales orders dataframe to include only the customer name and email address.
-    - Count the total number of order records
-    - Count the number of distinct customers
-    - Display the distinct customers

-    ```python
-   customers = df['CustomerName', 'Email']
-   print(customers.count())
-   print(customers.distinct().count())
-   display(customers.distinct())
-    ```

-    Observe the following details:

-    - When you perform an operation on a dataframe, the result is a new dataframe (in this case, a new customers dataframe is created by selecting a specific subset of columns from the df dataframe)
-    - Dataframes provide functions such as count and distinct that can be used to summarize and filter the data they contain.
-    - The `dataframe['Field1', 'Field2', ...]` syntax is a shorthand way of defining a subset of column.
-You can also use **select** method, so the first line of the code above could be written as `customers = df.select("CustomerName", "Email")`

-1. Now let's apply a filter to include only the customers who have placed an order for a specific product by running the following code in a new code cell:

-    ```python
-   customers = df.select("CustomerName", "Email").where(df['Item']=='Road-250 Red, 52')
-   print(customers.count())
-   print(customers.distinct().count())
-   display(customers.distinct())
-    ```

-    Note that you can “chain” multiple functions together so that the output of one function becomes the input for the next - in this case, the dataframe created by the select method is the source dataframe for the where method that is used to apply filtering criteria.

-## Aggregate and group data in a dataframe

-1. Run the following code in a new code cell to aggregate and group the order data:

-    ```python
-   productSales = df.select("Item", "Quantity").groupBy("Item").sum()
-   display(productSales)
-    ```

-    Note that the results show the sum of order quantities grouped by product.
-The **groupBy** method groups the rows by *Item*, and the subsequent **sum** aggregate function is applied to all of the remaining numeric columns (in this case, *Quantity*)

-1. In a new code cell, let's try another aggregation:

-    ```python
-   yearlySales = df.select(year("OrderDate").alias("Year")).groupBy("Year").count().orderBy("Year")
-   display(yearlySales)
-    ```

-    This time the results show the number of sales orders per year.
-Note that the select method includes a SQL **year** function to extract the year component of the *OrderDate* field, and then an **alias** method is used to assign a columm name to the extracted year value.
-The data is then grouped by the derived *Year* column and the **count** of rows in each group is calculated before finally the **orderBy** method is used to sort the resulting dataframe.

-> **Note**: To learn more about working with Dataframes in Azure Databricks, see [Introduction to DataFrames - Python](https://docs.microsoft.com/azure/databricks/spark/latest/dataframes-datasets/introduction-to-dataframes-python) in the Azure Databricks documentation.

 ## Query data using Spark SQL

 1. Add a new code cell and use it to run the following code: